Herb Butter Turkey

 - Preheat your oven to 350 degrees.

 - Pro Tip: Prep your turkey the night before you plan to bake it.
-You can completely coat the turkey in butter and keep it in the fridge until you’re ready to bake.
+You can completely coat the outside of the turkey and underneath the skin in butter and keep it in the fridge until you’re ready to bake.

 - Make sure the turkey is thoroughly thawed (see above for when to thaw your turkey).